Zenotta/Keycard/README.md

 ## 💻 Usage

-Keycard currently only provides 3 routes for handling blockchain asset creation and sending.
+Keycard currently only provides a number of routes for handling blockchain asset creation and sending.

 ### Creating Blockchain Items